 Q: When do I complete the petition?

-A: Starting May 11, 2016 at 4:30pm students may pick up the petition materials from the Minnesota Law Review office.
-Students have either two weeks from that date to submit the completed comment and Bluebook exercise OR until June 1, 2016 at 4:30pm, whichever is earlier.
+A: Starting May 9, 2017 at 4:30 p.m. students may pick up petition materials.
+Students have either two weeks from that date to submit the completed case comment and Bluebook exercise OR until May 30, 2017 at 4:30 p.m., whichever is earlier.
 Please see the attached sample instructions for more details.
 Students must turn in their packet by 4:30 p.m. on the day that it is due.

 Q: What if I need an accommodation?

-A: Students requiring accessible text materials or other accommodations regarding the petitioning process should contact the Law School’s liaisons in the Disability Resource Center (DRC), to make their request by sending an email to firstname.lastname@example.org or calling 612-626-1333.
+A: Students requiring accessible text materials or other accommodations regarding the petitioning process should contact the Law School’s liaisons in the Disability Resource Center as soon as possible to make their request by sending an email to firstname.lastname@example.org or calling 612-626-1333.
 Students may also copy the Dean of Students office at lawDOS@umn.edu.

 Q: Where can I receive more information?

 A: We will host numerous events throughout the semester to prepare students for the petition period.
 For students unable to attend these sessions, we will post recordings and/or handouts on the Minnesota Law Review website as the events occur.
-Transfer students and 1Ls who are unable to attend are encouraged to review the materials online.
+Transfer students and current UMN law students who are unable to attend are encouraged to review the materials online.
 Please email email@example.com with any questions.

 Q: What if I am a transfer student?

 A: Transfer students beginning their 2L year at the UMN next fall may petition.
-There are five student-edited journals which use the petition to select members.
+There are four student-edited journals which use the petition to select members.
 Please check the Journal Information Packet for each journal’s criteria statement.
 Transfer students are welcome to attend any and all petition events.
-If you unable to attend the events, handouts and recordings will be posted to http://www.minnesotalawreview.org/about/membership/.
-If you will be out of the Twin Cities area during the petition period and cannot pick up a hard copy of the 2016 Petition Packet, you may email the Petition Committee for an electronic copy.
-Note that you must provide the Committee with a 24 hour notice of your need for an electronic copy.
+If you unable to attend the events, handouts and recordings will be posted to the Minnesota Law Review website.
 Transfer students interested in petitioning should notify the J.D.
 Admissions Office (firstname.lastname@example.org) and contact the Petition Committee (email@example.com).